- Home

 - Remove all trash: Take everything you bring, plus any litter you encounter

-- Respect wildlife: Observe from distance, never feed or touch marine life
+- Respect wildlife: Observe from a distance, never feed or touch marine life

-- Protect coral: Look but don't touch, stay off reefs while snorkeling
+- Protect coral: Look but don't touch, and stay off reefs while snorkeling

-- Support local: Buy from village vendors, hire local guides
+- Support local: Buy from village vendors and hire local guides

-- Follow regulations: Respect no-fishing zones, protected areas, village rules
+- Follow regulations: Respect protected areas and local rules

 When to Visit Fiji's Beaches